Khadidja Hamdi: Arts

 In 2013, Hamdi travelled to Finland to raise awareness about women's rights in Western Sahara, especially in refugee camps and to open a new exhibition of artwork by Sahrawi artist Fadel Jalifa.

 Accusations of aid misappropriation

-In November 2011 it was rumoured that a CD-ROM was being sent around refugee camps and on it were details of financial missappropiation of humanitarian aid, led by the Khadidja Hamdi.
+In November 2011 it was rumored that a CD-ROM was being sent around refugee camps and on it were details of financial misappropriation of humanitarian aid, led by the Khadidja Hamdi.

-Personal life
+Personal life and death

-Hamdi was married to the president of the SADR, Mohamed Abdelaziz until his death in 2006.
-She is also a writer and her book "Wedding in a Prison" was one amongst 7000 that was donated to the SADR, by the Algerian Minister of Culture.
+Khadidja Hamdi was married to the president of the SADR, Mohamed Abdelaziz until his death in 2016.

+She was also a writer, and her book "Wedding in a Prison" was one amongst 7000 that was donated to the SADR, by the Algerian Minister of Culture.

+Hamdi died on 11 July 2025, after what was described as "a struggle with terminal illness".